 Consequently the External Examiner may not expect or encourage an Examination Board to raise or lower marks for individual students if only a sample of work has been submitted to the External Examiner.
 The External Examiner may wish to see a larger sample from the assessment or a wider range of assessed work if there are any concerns about the marking and moderation process.

 On the advice and suggestion of the External Examiner concerning the alteration of marks for the entire cohort, the Examination Board will consider the relevant approach to be undertaken (through arithmetic re-checking of marks, re-marking or rescaling or amendment of assessment/teaching approaches for future cohorts).
-Any adjustments should be reported to, endorsed and minuted fully by, the College/School Examination Board.
+Any adjustments should be reported to, endorsed and minuted fully by, the Faculty Examination Board.

 For information on the handling of disputes, see Disputes Involving the External Examiner.

 All or a sample of assessments are made available to the External Examiner in order to check that assessment and moderation procedures have been adhered to.
 The volume of assessments sent to the External Examiner will depend on the following factors:

 - The number of students in the cohort – ensuring representative distribution of marks for the cohort, i.e. samples in each classification band, including fails and exceptional performance;